zkxs/jinx/README.md

 # Jinx

-Jinx is a Discord bot that grants roles to users in your server when they register [Jinxxy](https://jinxxy.com/) license keys.
+Jinx is a free, open source Discord bot that grants roles to users in your server when they register [Jinxxy](https://jinxxy.com/) license keys.
 Note that Jinx is not affiliated with Jinxxy: this is an independent project.

 > [!IMPORTANT]